Mr. Monk and the Actor: Plot

-While a car dealer, Jack Leverett (Greg Grunberg), is cheating on his wife with a woman named Michelle Cullman (Susan Ward), he finds a hidden camera and, fighting for the camera, accidentally kills her.
-The following day, Monk (Tony Shalhoub) tells his therapist, Dr. Charles Kroger (Stanley Kamel), that he will go on his first vacation since the murder of his wife Trudy.
+During an extramarital encounter with a woman named Michelle Cullman, Jack Leverett, a car dealer, finds she was using a hidden camera in order to blackmail him.
+Fighting for the camera, he accidentally kills her.
+The following day, Monk tells his therapist, Dr. Charles Kroger, that he will go on his first vacation since the murder of his wife Trudy.
 Later, Monk goes to the crime scene to investigate, finding watch glass fragments.
-Monk is informed by Captain Stottlemeyer (Ted Levine) and Lieutenant Disher (Jason Gray-Stanford) that a film about him will be produced.
-As method actor David Ruskin (Stanley Tucci)—set to play Monk in the film—is there to observe his mannerisms, Monk tries to impress him.
+Monk is informed by Captain Stottlemeyer and Lieutenant Disher that a film about him will be produced, called Killer Astronaut.
+Method actor David Ruskin—cast as Monk—is there to observe his mannerisms.
+Monk tries to impress him.

-The next day, Ruskin follows Monk again as he investigates a case at a pawnshop in which its owner was shot during a robbery.
-Monk is intrigued as to why the burglar entered through the wall and only stole a small amount of money and a wristwatch.
-Natalie (Traylor Howard) and Monk find the murder weapon.
-Monk notices the same glitter on the firearm as he had found in Cullman's hair, deducing that the same person committed both crimes, stealing the watch to replace his own broken watch.
-Meanwhile, Natalie first worries that Ruskin's presence can harm Monk, then that the reverse is true.
+The next day, Ruskin follows Monk as he investigates a pawnshop robbery in which the owner was shot.
+Monk is intrigued as to why the burglar entered through the wall and stole the cheapest wristwatch there.
+Monk notices the same glitter on the murder weapon as he found in Cullman's hair, deducing that the same person committed both crimes, stealing the watch to replace his broken one.
+Natalie warns Monk that Ruskin is dangerous; he once had to be checked into a clinic for symptoms of alcoholism, despite being a non-drinker, because he was playing an alcoholic in a film.